ahmadwilson21/daily-briefings-py/README.md

 # Georgetown Food Ordering Service Web App

-A Web App that allows students to preorder food from one of four restaurants.
-Sends an email to user after completing the ordering process
+A Web App that allows students to preorder food from one of our four on-campus restaurants.
+Then, it sends an email to user after completing the ordering process.

 ## Setup